Standard and Custom Objects

 Object names

-Since Standard Objects vary by Provider, you need to select the Standard Objects separately for each Provider.
+Since Standard Objects vary by Provider, you need to configure the Standard Objects separately for each Provider.
 The casing of the Standard Objects is also provider-specific, e.g. Standard Objects for Salesforce are "PascalCase".

 Table names